Janis-Rullis-IT/nginx/docs/how-to-provide-conditional-request-settings-like-timeout-or-caching/why-conditional-requests-are-hard-for-php.md

 one block, it is much trickier to provide simple logical operations because [NGINX has strict constraints](/docs/nginx-constraints) like [it does not provide conditions with multiple logical operations (AND, OR, etc.)](/docs/how-to-provide-conditional-request-settings-like-timeout-or-caching/how-to-have-multiple-conditions-in-nginx.md).

-### Execute index.php without a redirect
-Won't work. `try_files` is the only way to **internally, without a redirect** call a file that is not the same as the URL.

-#### What's wrong with the redirect here?
-The original pretty URL will be lost because it will be re-written with the redirect's URL which now is `index.php`.
-Which means:
-* Pretty URL in the address bar `/results` will be replaced with `index.php`.
-* PHP won't be able to recognize the request and will throw an error.

-### Okay, do the redirect to index.php but check location from the new URI
-* PHP will be executed because of the redirect to index.php.
-* `If` block won't be necessary because we will use supported methods like `location` block and just ask it to read the new URL from `request_uri`.

-Won't work, because [location only checks `request_url`](/docs/nginx-constraints/contraints-of-nginx-location-block.md#checks-only-request_url-value) which now is `index.php`.

 ## SOLUTION
 If the problem is that files does not match URL then make them match.
 Duplicate